tourmaliniac/GaCD---Cource-Project/CodeBook.md

 *Step 4: combining all the data together — adds «activity_type» and «subject_id» columns to the draft of a data set

-*Step 5: creating the final data frame:  naming and writing it into a file —  calculates the means of all values, than names the activities, adds «tidy» names of columns and finally outputs the data to a file named clear_data.csv.
+*Step 5: creating the final data frame:  naming and writing it into a file —  calculates the means of all values, than names the activities, adds «tidy» names of columns and finally outputs the data to a file named clear_data.txt.

 For more information about the algorithme see the comments in run_analysis.R For technical details and explanations of some moments see README.md